 What do you store your no ‘poo solutions in?

 You really can use anything you like.
-I use a small cup for my baking soda solution and a peri bottle/chocolate decorating squeeze bottle for my vinegar solution.
+I use a small cup for my baking soda solution and a peri bottle/squeeze bottle for my vinegar solution.
 I keep a jar of baking soda and a jug of vinegar in the bathroom cabinet.
 Before getting into the shower, I pour each of those ingredients into my cup and bottle.

 Does it matter what type of vinegar I use?